-the studies Several are that investigated, in the North-European and North-American contexts, the widespread forms of short supply chain: direct sales on the farm, farmers' markets, deliveries to households weekly subscription, collection of products on the fund by the consumer, e-commerce and different ways of association between producers and consumers, from the most radical forms, providing a real sharing of business risk to "softer" ones which provide for the adoption of livestock.
+Several the studies have investigated, in the North-European and North-American contexts, the most widespread forms of short supply chain: direct sales on the farm, farmers' markets, weekly deliveries to households on subscription, collection of products on the fund by the consumer, e-commerce and different ways of association between producers and consumers, from the most radical forms, providing a real sharing of business risk to "softer" ones which provide for the adoption of livestock.
+Very recently, even the use of social media is adopted by producers in order to build new short chains for promoting and selling their products in a rapid, low-cost and direct way (Elghannam et al., 2017).

-SFSCs are generally divided into two overarching types: "traditional", "neotraditional", and "modern".
-Furthermore, in a recent report by the United Nations Development Industrial Organization (UNIDO, 2020), six broad types of SFSCs are proposed: on-farm selling, farmers' markets, farmers' shops and box schemes, consumer-driven initiatives. (collective) procurement, and hotels. restaurants and catering.
-These categories do not grasp the immense diversity of existing SFSCs but help to highlight two types of SFSCs which are significantly more present in current literature: farmers' markets and consumerdriven initiatives (especially communitysupported agriculture).
+The EU's rural development regulation (1305/2013) defines a "short supply chain" as a supply chain involving a limited number of economic operators, committed to cooperation, local economic development, and close geographic and social relations between food producers, processors and consumers.
+SFSCs are generally divided into three overarching types: "traditional", "neo-traditional", and "modern".
+Furthermore, in a recent report by the United Nations Industrial Development Organization (UNIDO, 2020), six broad types of SFSCs are proposed: on-farm selling, farmers' markets, farmers' shops and box schemes, consumer-driven initiatives, public (collective) procurement, and hotels, restaurants and catering.
+These six categories do not grasp the immense diversity of existing SFSCs but help to highlight two types of SFSCs which are significantly more present in current literature: farmers' markets and consumer-driven initiatives (especially community-supported agriculture).
 On-farm selling would therefore be considered traditional SFSCs, box schemes and consumer-driven initiatives would be considered more modern forms of SFSCs.
 Farmers' markets are considered "neo-traditional" in some countries, and "modern" in others.

 Indeed, SFSCs have followed different trajectories in developed countries.
-In Mediterranean European countries (e.g., France, Italy, Spain, Greece, Portugal), markets "neo-traditional" farmers' developed in the 1980s, alongside with traditional open-air markets mixing at the same time producers selling directly their products and reselling other products, as well as retailers selling products in short and/or long chains.
+In Mediterranean European countries (e.g., France, Italy, Spain, Greece, Portugal), "neo-traditional" farmers' markets developed in the 1980s, alongside with traditional open-air markets mixing at the same time producers selling directly their products and reselling other products, as well as retailers selling products in short and/or long chains.
 On the other hand, in Anglo-Saxon countries (the UK, United States, Canada), farmers' markets had appeared earlier, in the 1970s, but are considered "modern" as there was no tradition of open-air markets in these countries.
 Inspired by the teikei system invented in Japan in the 1960s, CSA were first seen in the 1970s in Northern America and later in Mediterranean countries, and in both continents, embodied a form of resistance to the industrial food system, thus they are often referred to as alternative food networks (AFN).
-In European (e.g., Eastern countries Hungary, Czech Poland, Republic), farmers' markets and community supported agriculture (CSA) have gained popularity alongside with already-present non-market-based food self-provisioning (FSP) practices (herein including home gardens and community gardens), which still play a fundamental socio-economic role at individual and community levels.
+In Eastern European countries (e.g., Hungary, Poland, Czech Republic), farmers' markets and community supported agriculture (CSA) have gained popularity alongside with already-present non-market-based food self-provisioning (FSP) practices (herein including home gardens and community gardens), which still play a fundamental socio-economic role at individual and community levels.